 How to turn off battery throttling on an iPhone

-Willing to sacrifice battery life for performance; here's how to turn off iPhone throttling
+If you're willing to sacrifice battery life for performance, here's how to turn off iPhone throttling

-While it’s no fun to suddenly have your iPhone running at a fraction of its peak performance, there’s a good reason why Apple throttles its iPhones past a specific age.
+While it’s no fun to suddenly have your iPhone running at a fraction of its power, there’s a good reason why Apple throttles its iPhones past a specific age.
 The iPhone’s battery capacity reduces with each charging cycle and gradually loses its ability to offer peak power.
-Once the battery reaches a certain point, your iPhone might also randomly turn off after a few hours of usage.
+Once the battery reaches a certain threshold, your iPhone might also randomly turn off after a few hours of usage.

-Hence, Apple created software to throttle the iPhone’s performance to reduce demand on the battery.
-The throttling may prolong the battery's lifespan and help it retain its charge, but the performance reduction is noticeable.
+Apple created software to throttle the iPhone’s performance and reduce the load on the battery.
+The throttling may prolong the battery's lifespan and help it retain its charge, but performance is noticeably reduced.

 How to turn off battery throttling on the iPhone

 In the light of the controversy, Apple allowed users to manually disable the throttling feature, starting with iOS 11.3 via the Battery Health feature.